Following is a list of questions you might be asking yourself about The Hardball Times. Such as…

 A couple of years ago, we decided that it would be easier to work with another site than continue to go it alone.
 So we combined resources with Fangraphs, a great baseball stats and content site.
 Now, THT features one really good article a day while Fangraphs covers the newsworthy items, fantasy baseball and other baseball topics.

 That one good, in-depth article a day is meant to be interesting, insightful and fun.
 We feature analysis, commentary, economics, historical research, fiction and poetry and just about anything else that might tickle your fancy.
 And by going in-depth on just one subject a day, we effectively complement Fangraphs’ many newsworthy articles and reports.

-Starting in early 2014, the site was overhauled to reflect this singular focus and it’s now run by Dave Studeman (still!) and Paul Swydan.
+Starting in early 2014, the site was overhauled to reflect this singular focus and around this time, Dave Studeman passed the site’s reins to Paul Swydan.

 Are you guys any good?